Allison Kreiger: Early life

 Walsh was born in Fort Myers, Florida on July 8, 1983.
 She is a graduate of Bishop Moore High School in Orlando, Florida.
-In addition she was a cum laude graduate of the University of Florida with a degree in Public Relations.
+In addition, she was a cum laude graduate of the University of Florida with a degree in Public Relations.
 Her scholastic honors included Mortar Board; Omicron Delta Kappa; Golden Key International Honour Society; National Dean's List; Chancellor's List; Phi Sigma Theta Honor Society; Alpha Lambda Delta; Phi Eta Sigma and the National Society of Collegiate Scholars.

 She is also a member of Delta Delta Delta sorority at the University of Florida.
 She pledged in 2002.

 Career

-Allison Kreiger Walsh, JD is a seasoned executive, philanthropist, speaker, professional consultant, and Miss Florida 2006.
-She is a 2006 cum laude graduate of the University of Florida with a degree in Public Relations and is currently pursuing her Juris Doctor at Florida A&M University's College of Law.
 Walsh founded H.O.P.E. – Helping Other People Eat, a 501c3 nonprofit organization that focuses on the prevention and awareness of eating disorders.
-In addition to serving as the inaugural Chairwoman of the National Jr. Board for the National Eating Disorders Association and lobbying with the Eating Disorders Coalition on Capitol Hill, Walsh has personally spoken to over 100,000 people about the dangers of eating disorders.
+She served as the inaugural Chairwoman of the National Jr. Board for the National Eating Disorders Association.

 In 2006, she started collecting jeans as an initiative through HOPE and NEDA to encourage people to "Be Comfortable In Your Genes- Don't Fight Your Genes, Just Change Your Jeans."
 Since 2006, over 25,000 pair of jeans have been collected and donated to charities in need.
 In 2010, Walsh launched the “Get R.E.A.L.”
 Program, encouraging everyone to set “Realistic Expectations and Attitudes for Life.”
-This innovative video outreach program was be distributed to over 12,000 schools, hospitals, community health organizations and treatment centers throughout the State of Florida and to every college in the nation.
+This innovative video outreach program was distributed to over 12,000 schools, hospitals, community health organizations and treatment centers throughout the State of Florida and to every college in the nation.
 In addition to being Miss Florida 2006, Walsh was the recipient of the Miss Florida Community Service Award, the Miss America State Community Service Award in 2007 and the overall interview award.
-Walsh has been a contributing editor for the Dove Digital Channel hosted on MSN.com and a featured blogger for PBS.
-She has been a special guest on Lifetime Television's Balancing Act, PBS's Emotional Life, and FOX News’ The Big Story with John Gibson, and Hannity and Colmes.